ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

 #   Security Considerations

-   This document reinforces correct DNS server behaviour expectations and does not introduce new security considerations.
+   This document clarifies correct DNS server behaviour expectations and does not introduce new security considerations.

 #   IANA Considerations